LutherTS/eslint-plugin-use-agnostic/README.md

 - **Agnostic Components Modules**, which _ONLY_ export React Components (Agnostic Components), and _ONLY_ use a JSX file extension

 With this list established, it thus becomes possible to recognize static import violations between these 7 known modules that `eslint-plugin-use-agnostic` can now highlight for you in your code editor and in the CLI.

+## Caveats

+Only the first line of code in a file is observed for the presence of a directive.
+If no top-of-the-file directive is present or recognized, the file is considered to not have a directive, defaulting to being understood as a Server Logics Module if it doesn't use a JSX file extension (`.js`, `.ts`) or as a Server Components Module if it does (`.jsx`, `.tsx`).

+Aliased import paths are resolved only if your ESLint config file and your `tsconfig.json` file are in the same directory.
+(At least to my knowledge.)

+It is up to you to confirm that your Agnostic Modules are indeed agnostic, meaning that they do not have neither server- nor client-side code. `eslint-plugin-use-agnostic`, at least at this time, does not do this verification for you.

+It is also up to you to ensure, as outlined above, that **you do not mix** exporting React components with exporting other logics within the same module.
+Separating exporting React components from their own modules ending with a JSX extension, from other logics from modules that don't end with a JSX extension, is crucial for distinguishing between Logics Modules and Client Modules.

+The import rules are designed to be as permissive as possible, allowing for more obscure use cases as long as they are non-breaking.
+However, it is still your responsibility as a developer to, within a file, not mix in incompatible ways code that cannot compose.